Everything Beginary does to help you begin.

 Beginary is built around one hard moment: the beginning.
 With ADHD you can know the task, know how to do it, and still not start.
 That gap has a name, task initiation, and it is a real executive-function barrier, not laziness.
 Every feature here works on that gap.
 It shrinks the first move until the weight has nothing to hold onto, then lets ordinary momentum do the rest.

 The app is one loop.
-A quick mood check right-sizes the doorway.
-One button gets you moving.
+A quick mood check right-sizes the doorway, and answering it is what gets you moving.
 When a task is too big to face, it splits into small steps.
 When you are working, an optional soundscape holds the room steady.
 And when a task slips past its time, Beginary stays with you and offers a soft way back in.
 There are no streaks to protect and nothing to break.
-Miss a day and it says "Welcome back," not "You lost your streak."
+Miss a day and it says "Good to see you.
+No rush," not "You lost your streak."
 The whole thing is designed to be on your side, especially on the days you feel behind.

-The core loop that gets you from frozen to moving.
-Name the feeling, pick the right kind of start, and step over the first sixty seconds.
+Name the feeling, pick the right kind of start, step over the first sixty seconds, and shrink even the biggest task to one doable step.

 No picker, no sub-tasks to arrange first.
 The first sixty seconds are the whole goal.